 Our focus is to promote your business with your target closely in mind.
 After all my explanations, you understand that the key to selling online is to have a good image and to be reputable.
 We’ll use digital tools including Baidu SEO and SEM, E-PR, Media Buying (DSP) & Community Management.
 Then, we’ll manage the campaign and assure its optimization & success.

-As of 2021, we have worked with more than 800 western brands
+As of 2022, we have worked with more than 1000 international businesses, big and small!

 To be effective in your lead generation, you need to develop a good e-reputation.
 Online advertising & quality content will help you to develop your e-reputation.